-Indoor wood and pellet boilers are widespread in Europe and are steadily gaining in popularity in the US.
-Indoor wood boilers have been used in America for many decades, but they tend to be a more basic technology that is not very efficient or clean.
-Modern, automated pellet boilers (hot water) and furnaces (hot air) using bulk pellets offer homeowners virtually the same convenience as a fossil fuel furnace by feeding fuel automatically from a large storage area.
-Both New Hampshire and Massachusetts offer generous rebates to install these systems in recent years to help transition the northeast away from outdoor wood boilers and towards the automated, European technologies.
+Modern indoor wood and pellet boilers are widespread in Europe and are slowly gaining in popularity in the US and can be a clean and efficient option.
+Automated pellet boilers (hot water) and furnaces (hot air) using bulk pellets offer homeowners virtually the same convenience as a fossil fuel furnace by feeding fuel automatically from a large storage area.
+Both New Hampshire, Maine and Massachusetts have offered generous rebates to install these systems in recent years to help transition the northeast away from outdoor wood boilers and towards the automated, European technologies.
 The US also has a legacy of very basic unregulated indoor hot air furnaces, and the new EPA regulations that come into effect in May 2017 finally closed that loophole by requiring all forced air furnaces sold in the US to emit no more than 0.93 lbs per mmBTU of heat output, regardless of whether they are wood or pellet units or large or small furnaces.

 |Modern indoor wood boilers can have oxygen sensors, microprocessors, and catalyst capabilities.
 This allows them to achieve very high efficiencies, in the mid 80s, HHV.
 They need to be loaded once or twice a day and hot water storage tanks ensure that they burn as cleanly and efficiently as possible.
 Hot water storage allows the full load of fuel to be completely burned, while extra heat is stored in the tank.
 This prevents the boiler from cycling on and off.|